 RISE (Refugee and Immigrant Summer Enrichment) Camp

 World Relief's Youth Refugee & Immigrant Summer Enrichment (RISE) Camp provides refugee & immigrant youth with opportunities to receive targeted and culturally-responsive summer enrichment that will help them start strong for their next year of school.
 While our camp is smaller this year (45 registration spots) due to COVID-19 re-opening transition, we are excited to be holding camp in person.
-To learn more about camp and our plans for this summer, click here.
+To learn more about RISE Camp, click here.